jamAL108/connect/client/src/blogs/nextjs.md

 Server-side-rendering :- Server-side-rendering is a part of pre-rendering , in which whenever user request for any HTML then server itself generates the final HTML and give it to user’s browser .
 For Every request a new rendering happens

-The advantage of server-side-rendering is that SEO (Search Engine Optimization ) easily gets the server side rendered data which helps to rank ahead in SEO , this means that the website using SSR can get a higher rank / can get indexed quickly through which they can rank in the top of the google search page.
+The advantage of server-side-rendering is that <mark>SEO</mark> (Search Engine Optimization ) easily gets the server side rendered data which helps to rank ahead in SEO , this means that the website using SSR can get a higher rank / can get indexed quickly through which they can rank in the top of the google search page.

 Next.js provides both server-side-rendering and client-side-rendering .
 The by default rendering is server-side ,